Port Botany, New South Wales

 Port Botany is a suburb in the Eastern Suburbs of Sydney, in the state of New South Wales, Australia.
-Port Botany is located 12 kilometres south-east of the Sydney central business district, in the local government area of the City of Randwick.
+Port Botany is located 12 kilometres south of the Sydney central business district, in the local government area of the City of Randwick.
 Port Botany sits on the northern shore of Botany Bay, adjacent to the suburbs of Matraville, Banksmeadow and Phillip Bay.